 Alyssa Abbott

-I am a sophomore with a double major in English with a Teacher Licensure and Missions.
+I am a junior with a double major in Missions and English with a Teacher Licensure.
 I believe that writing can be beneficial for everyone, whether they write for enjoyment, for academics, or professionally.
-I love to write, and I am ecstatic to help students enhance their writing skills through Carson-Newman University’s Writing Center!
+Writing is something I have always enjoyed, and I am ecstatic to help students refine their writing skills through Carson-Newman University’s Writing Center!

 Tessa Antol